 Additionally, in January 2018, the FASB issued ASU No. 2018-01, Leases (Topic 842): Land Easement Practical Expedient for Transition to Topic 842.
-The amendments in this update provide an optional transition to not evaluate existing or expired land easements that were not previously accounted for under current leases guidance in Topic 840.
+The amendments in this update provide an optional expedient to not evaluate existing or expired land easements that were not previously accounted for under current leases guidance in Topic 840.
 An entity that elects this practical expedient should evaluate new or modified land easements beginning at the date of adoption.
-An entity that does not elect this practical expedient should evaluate all existing or expired land easements in connection with the adoption of the new lease requirement in Topic 842 to assess whether they meet the definition of a lease.
-We are currently evaluating this guidance to determine whether or not to make use of this practical expedient.
+We do not currently account for any land easements under Topic 840 and plan to utilize this practical expedient in conjunction with the adoption of ASU 2016-02.